Currently Enrolling Trials

 - Musculoskeletal pain

 Overall, the adverse events were similar between Ventolin HFA and a CFC 11/12-propelled albuterol inhaler.
-Additionally, according to the results of a two-week pediatric trial, the pediatric adverse event profile was generally similar to that of the adult.
+Additionally, according to the results of a two-week pediatric trial, the pediatric adverse event profile was generally similar to that of the adults.